 It's useful to be able to evaluate your company's injury-and-illness experience over time to compare it's experience with that of your industry as a whole.
-To do that you need to compute your incidence rate.
-Incidence rates can, to a certain degree, help you identify problems in your workplace or progress made toward preventing work-related injuries and illnesses.
-This is also the same information used by OSHA to calculate potential penalty reductions, so I guess that makes it important too.
+To do that you need to compute your incident rate.
+Incident rates can, to a certain degree, help you identify problems in your workplace or progress made toward preventing work-related injuries and illnesses.

 Actually, it's more important to emphasize the measurement of "leading indicators."
 These are the thoughts, decisions, behaviors, and activities that have the most direct influence on safety management system design, development and deployment.
 Incidence rates for fatalities, injuries, and accidents can be used to determine if they are leading indicators.

 As long as you measure both leading and trailing indicators, you're on the right track.

 Since the DART Rate is the most common incident rate used in the safety profession, it's important to know how to calculate it.
 You can compute the incident rate for recordable cases involving days away from work, days of restricted work activity, or job transfer using the following formula:

 The formula above is quite simple and easy to use.
 Just follow these steps: